Pryłuki (Polish), Прилуки (Ukrainian), Прилуки – Priluki (Russian), פרילוקי (Hebrew), פּריłוקי(Yiddish)

 The murder was apparently carried out between October 1941 and February 1942 by the German Secret Field Police unit no. 730 and from February 1942 — by the Secret Field Police unit no. 721.
 Before being shot the Jews were forced to take off their clothes.
 Some of them, including many children, were buried alive.
 Many Jews from Priluki County were murdered at the racetrack in Priluki: documents report the killing of Jews from Ladan (at least 15 Jews were shot on May 20, 1941), Linovitsa (at least 6 Jews were shot on March 1, 1943), and Polova (at least 2 Jews were shot on March 1, 1943).
 Some Jews from the Chernigov District were also murdered at the racetrack: documents report the killing of Jews from Radkovka in Malaya Devitsa County (at least 3 Jews, who were arrested in 1943 and sent to the Priluki prison) and Malaya Devitsa (at least 1 Jew, who was arrested on February 25, 1943 and sent to the Priluki prison).

-Ghetto was established for jewish people in the autumn 1941 in the building of school No.4 and street near it.
-All jews from ghetto was killed 20 May 1942 in Pliskunovka ravine.
+A ghetto was established for Jewish people in the autumn 1941 in the building of school No.4 and street near it.
+All jews from the ghetto were killed 20 May 1942 in Pliskunovka ravine.

-History of Priluki ghetto described in book of Vladimir Entin (ed.), Iosif Zeev ben Dov from Priluki (Jerusalem, 2006).
+History of Priluki ghetto is described Vladimir Entin’s book (ed.), Iosif Zeev ben Dov from Priluki (Jerusalem, 2006).
 There are only 2-3 paper copys of this book in Ukraine but you can download it here.

 Old Jewish cemetery